 - grounds you when you feel overwhelmed or out of control

 … and so much more!
 Without a doubt, creating a journaling habit is one of the best things I’ve ever done for myself and it’s a powerful tool for simple and intentional living.
-Keep reading to find out more about why you should start journaling, as well as some tips to help you begin your own life-changing habit.

-As the saying goes, it can be hard to see the forest for the trees.
+You should start journaling because, as the saying goes, it can be hard to see the forest for the trees.
 When we’re busy, we’re consumed by our daily tasks and it’s easy to lose sight of what’s important.

 Here are a few more specific ways journaling has helped me.

-DEFINE WHAT MATTERS
+TO DEFINE WHAT MATTERS

 Before I started journaling, I didn’t have a strong sense of who I was or what I wanted out of life.
 Vaguely, I knew I wanted to be “successful” and this drove me to work harder and spend more, but I didn’t have a clear picture of what I was trying to achieve.

 I’d never questioned what success meant to me and it was this lack of clarity that got me into trouble.
 Because I couldn’t define success, I could never achieve it, so nothing I did was ever enough—it was like a race without a finish line.

 As I gained clarity about what matters most, I was able to better align my actions with my values and began making more intentional decisions with my time, money and energy.

-UNRAVEL OUR FEELINGS
+TO UNRAVEL YOUR FEELINGS

-For example, I’ve learned that if I’m feeling angry or frustrated, it’s often my body’s way of letting me know I’m in desperate need of self-care.
+For example, through journaling, I’ve learned that if I’m feeling angry or frustrated, it’s often my body’s way of letting me know I’m in desperate need of self-care.

-EXPLORE + EXPERIMENT
+TO EXPLORE + EXPERIMENT

 Finally, journaling is a wonderful way to explore and experiment with new ideas.
 For example, when I found out I was pregnant, I started thinking about what my working life would be like once my daughter was born.

 Would I go back to my old job full-time?
-Or part-time?
+Or work part-time?
 Would I find a new job?
 Or could I work for myself?